January 20, 20019

-- Edit reference object (symbol) transparency masks by simply editing the referenced objects.
+- Edit transparency masks from reference objects (symbols), by editing the objects.

 Powerful workflow for transparency masks.

-- Create named styles or presets from any transparency masks.
+- Create named styles or presets from any transparency mask.

-- Reuse transparency mask styles or presets by selecting them from the list of transparency type in the panel.
+- Reuse transparency mask styles or presets, by selecting from the list of transparency type in the panel.

 - Override transparency attributes in symbols.